-While many studies have been done to show the impact straight teeth have on how we’re perceived, proper alignment is key to good dental health.
+While many studies have been done to show the impact straight teeth have on how we’re perceived, proper alignment has dental health benefits as well.

 2. You Must Wear Braces for a Long Time

 This is just not true.
 The duration you wear braces for depends on the state of your oral health and teeth alignment.
 Treatment plans vary according to each patient’s situation, but the general period for treatment is one to three years.
 Patients almost never have to wear braces for longer than three years.

 3. Braces Are Painful All the Time

 It’s easy enough to associate pain, orthodontics and dentistry.
 That’s because most of us go to the dentist when we experience oral pain.
 But, it’s not the treatment method that’s painful.
 Rather, it’s the symptoms of the reason we visit the dentist that are causing pain.

 As for getting braces, today’s varieties are more comfortable than ever.
 Rather than thinking that braces are awkward and uncomfortable, you should know that newer materials apply a gentle, constant force to move your teeth.
 This only requires a few adjustments.
 Today, some materials are even the same colour as teeth, meaning that the braces are less noticeable.